 How the Guardian Right System Works

-The Guardian Right System presents an advanced framework for property management by dividing property ownership into two distinct interests via a trust deed.
-Under this arrangement, the Landholder as trustee is responsible for land rates, while the Guardian beneficiary holds rights to the fixtures, the occupancy, and is charged with property maintenance and water rates.
-The system specifies a fixed annual depreciation rate of 10% for the Guardian Right.
-Agreements are connected through Call Options, providing predetermined future prices.
-This structure enhances clarity, maximizes predictability and offers full transparency in all property transactions.
+Guardian Right contracts divide property ownership into the landholding and an equitable interest: two distinct interests via the Guardian Right Terms Agreement.
+Under this arrangement, the Landholder as trustee is responsible for title matters and land rates, while the Guardian beneficiary holds rights to the fixtures and the occupancy, and is charged with property maintenance and water rates.
+The terms agreement specifies a fixed annual depreciation rate of 10% calculated monthly for the Guardian Right and party interests are connected through Call Options, providing predetermined future dates and prices.
+This structure enhances clarity, maximizes predictability, and offers full transparency to all parties.

 Social Impact and Objectives